Dodzilla/easy-comfy-nodes-async/README.md

 - Load Img From URL: loads an image from a url, this also works for data urls and s3 uris (using the default credential provider)
 - Load Img Batch From URLs: loads a batch of images from a set of URLs on separate lines, loaded just as the single-url node

+### Latent Nodes
+- Load Latent From Path: wrapper around core ComfyUI `Load Latent` that takes a `STRING` filename/path, so you can wire it to other nodes (e.g., download-then-load)

 ### Dict Nodes
 Some nodes for handling dictionary/map data structures